AhmedHassan44/heart-attack-risk-prediction/README.md

 Dataset

-The dataset includes features like age, sex, cholesterol levels, and more, sourced from [describe data source].
+The dataset includes features like age, sex, cholesterol levels, and more, sourced from Kaggle.

 Methodology